Constables in the United States: Pennsylvania

 Constables in Pennsylvania are elected and serve six-year terms.
 They are peace officers by virtue of the office they hold.
 Upon completion of Act 49 certification and training, they may also serve as the law-enforcement arm of the court.
 Constables primarily serve the district courts but may also assist in serving the common pleas court, when requested by the sheriff.

 As public officials, constables are required to file an annual statement of financial interests with the Pennsylvania State Ethics Commission.

 Each constable may, with approval of the president judge in the county the constable is elected in, appoint deputies to work under their authority.
 Each deputy is given the same authority as the constable, but serves upon assignment of the elected constable.

 The duty of the constable is to uphold the law fairly and firmly; to pursue and bring to justice those who break the law; to keep the peace; to protect, help, and reassure the community; and to be seen to do all this with integrity, common sense, and sound judgment.

 Under Pennsylvania law, constables are public officers, elected or appointed to their position in accordance with the laws of the elections.

 A constable is a sworn law enforcement/peace officer that can arrest for any violation of Pennsylvania Crimes Code via statutory power of arrest granted to them by Title 44 and status as a Peace Officer via Title 18 or by warrant anywhere in the Commonwealth.

 A constable is also an officer empowered to carry out the business of the statewide district court system, by serving warrants of arrest, mental health warrants, transporting prisoners, service of summons, complaints and subpoenas, and enforcing protection from abuse orders as well as orders of eviction and judgement levies.

 Constables are also responsible for maintaining order at the election polls and ensuring that no qualified elector is obstructed from voting, Constables are the only law enforcement officials permitted at the polls on election day.

 While constables primarily serve the courts, they belong to the executive branch of government.

 Constables are elected at the municipal level, however state law governs constables and they have statewide authority, thus the title became "state constable".

-Constables are empowered to enforce both criminal and civil laws, Police officers are empowered to enforce criminal and traffic laws, Sheriffs are the chief law enforcement officer of the county and are empowered to enforce criminal and civil laws.
-Sheriffs do have the authority to enforce traffic laws as defined in Commonwealth v.
-Leet (1994), however are not empowered to independently enforce DUI checkpoint as defined in Commonwealth v.
-John M. Marconi (2010).

-In Boroughs that have been divided into wards, there is the office of high constable, which appears to be more closely tied and supervised by the local government.